New Muslim Cool: Production

 During the time Jennifer Maytorena Taylor spent teaching in Argentina and Brazil, she witnessed first hand friends and family coping with the transition of a military dictatorship to elected governments.
 What stood out to her was the power that pop-culture had as a coping mechanism.
 She realized how it helped individuals and communities from different countries to express themselves in a unique way.

 Closely after 9/11, while working with PBS in the bay area, she came across what she called a “thriving Muslim hip-hop scene” in Oakland.
 There she came across a diverse group of Muslim men and women including converted Muslims and those who were born into the faith.
 The group collaborated with one another to create a culture that expressed their beliefs as Muslim while also reinforcing their “American-ness.”
 Jennifer made the connection with the young adults she met in Oakland with what she experienced in Argentina and Brazil a decade before.
 She discovered that both communities used pop-culture to cope with post traumatic events.

 Initially when Jennifer arranged her production team, their plan was to produce a survey-like film on the up-and-coming American-Muslim culture involving a group of young adults working alongside a small Muslim hip-hop label.
 It was going to follow the way that these young adults would utilize their resources to spread their faith and pop-culture.

-When the production decided to focus on Hamza and his family's day-to-day life, the film took a more profound and meaningful route.
+When the production decided to focus on Hamza and his family's day-to-day life, the film took a different route.
 “Part of the magic of making a long-form documentary is not knowing where it will end up.
 Inevitably, though, you discover you’ve been profoundly changed, for the better, by the journey,” quotes Jennifer in her statement for the film on her POV filmmaker statement.

 Su'ad Abdul Khabeer, an artist and academic whose work focuses on the intersections of race and ethnicity in America and later wrote a book called Muslim Cool: Race, Religion and Hip Hop in the United States examining the relationship of Hip Hop and American Muslims, was a senior project advisor on the film.